Jabernathy88/rpg-sandbox/2d10_Wodu.md

 **Round 2**: Characters are no longer surprised.
 The spotlight goes to all of the players first, and then all enemies may act as normal.

 **Round 3**: And so on, players first and enemies last, as normal.

+Simple Version
+Roll 2d10 + Ability Rating.
+If your total is equal to 12 or higher, you succeed.

+DR: Simple Pass or Fail
+As in the example above, the default difficulty rating is DR:12.
+The abbreviation “DR“ simply stands for “difficulty rating” (or “dice roll” if that’s easier) and indicates the target number.
+If your total roll equals the DR or higher, you succeed.